-Our mental model enabling a process-driven enactment of questionnaires is as follows: We define both the contents and the logic of a questionnaire in terms of a process model.
-Thereby, pages of the questionnaire logically correspond to process activities, whereas the flow between these activities specifies the logic of the questionnaire.
+Our mental model for enabling a process-driven enactment of questionnaires is as follows: We capture both the logic and the content of a questionnaire in a corresponding process model.
+Accordingly, pages of the questionnaire logically correspond to process activities, whereas the flow between these activities specifies the control flow logic of the questionnaire.
 The questions themselves are mapped to process data elements, which are connected with the respective activity.
 There are separate elements containing the text of a question, which can be read by the activity.
 Moreover, there are data elements that can be written by the activity.
 The latter are used to store the given answers for a specific question.
-Figure 2 gives an overview of the mapping of the elements of a questionnaire to the ones of a process model.
+Figure 2 presents an overview of the mapping of the elements of a questionnaire to the ones of a process model.

 To illustrate the process-driven modeling of electronic questionnaires, we present a scenario from psychology.
-Consider the process-centric questionnaire model from Figure 3.
-Its process logic is described in terms of BPMN 2.0 (Business Process Model and Notation) (Business Process Model, 2011).
-To establish the link between process and questionnaire model, we annotated the depicted graph with additional labels.
+Consider the process-centric questionnaire model from Figure 3 whose logic is described in terms of BPMN 2.0 (Business Process Model and Notation).
+To establish the link between process and questionnaire model, we annotate the depicted graph with additional labels.